BereketKibrom/CarLogoDetection/README.md

 High Accuracy: Utilizes state-of-the-art deep learning models to ensure high detection accuracy.
 Real-time Processing: Capable of processing images in real-time for practical applications.
-Scalability: Easily extendable to include more car logos as needed Anyone can customize the bettter accuracy.
-This program is develop in
+Scalability: Easily extendable to include more car logos as needed Anyone can customize for bettter accuracy and any future This program is develop in

 **##Streamlit App
 ##Android App
 **
+Goup members
+BEREKET, JIMMY  ,AMAN   ,INNOCENT,PRISCILLA ,AIMABLE
+Nankai 03/06/2024
 ## Credits

-This project includes some andrroid app code from the following repository:
+This project includes some android app code from the following repository:

 - [Original Repository Name](https://github.com/surendramaran/YOLOv8-TfLite-Object-Detector)